Skip to main content

 Enterprise Ethereum Alliance (EEA)

-A business-focused group that promotes Ethereum adoption by developing standards and best practices for enterprise-grade applications.
+A global consortium of companies collaborating to develop standards and best practices for enterprise-grade Ethereum applications.

 Epoch